Jonovono/Cutter/README.md

 Most of this it seems can be accomplished with Monosnap.
 The difference is I want to also provide the ability to easily capture the system audio and upload to a public website!
 Other than that, monosnap is great!

+# Feedback / Contact
+- If you need to reach me for any reason please email: jordan@howlett.io or submit an issue.

 # License
 Feel free to do whatever you wish with the code.
 This will be open source forever.
 Let's give it an MIT.